tencent cloud

 mysql-port

-TDSQL-C for MySQL server port
+TDSQL-C for MySQL connection port of the instance.

 mysql-user

-TDSQL-C for MySQL account
+TDSQL-C for MySQL instance account.

 mysql-password

-TDSQL-C for MySQL password
+TDSQL-C for MySQL instance account's corresponding password.

 mysql-db

-TDSQL-C for MySQL database name
+TDSQL-C for MySQL database name of the instance.

 table_size